framework-for/cypress/README.md

 # Overview

-Cypress is a next generation testing tool that enables developers to easily test their web appliations.
+Cypress is a next generation testing tool that enables developers to easily test their web applications.
 Typically our users are developers or QA engineers building web applications using modern JavaScript frameworks.
-Cypress enables developers to write **end to end tests**, **integration tests**, and **unit tests** that drive the browser - like a real user.
+Cypress enables developers to write **end to end tests**, **integration tests**, and **unit tests** that run in the browser.

 Cypress is both a local testing tool, *and* a service.
 Typically you'd use Cypress locally to write tests **every day** while you build your application.
 After integrating Cypress into your CI Provider you can have [our Dashboard](https://on.cypress.io/dashboard-features) record your test runs and see the results.